Mastering the yoga lunge pose enhances leg strength, hip flexibility, and mental focus, serving as a cornerstone for more advanced yoga practices.

 How to fix it: Engage the core muscles to bring the pelvis forward into neutral alignment.
 Also, shift the hip flexor of the back leg forward to align your hips.

 Tip: Lower your hands to the hip sockets to feel when they tilt forward and are parallel to the front of your mat.

 As you raise your arms, the shoulders may follow, reaching towards your ears.
 Dropping the shoulders can help to release and prevent stress and tension in the upper body.

 How to fix it: With fingertips reaching to the sky, press the shoulders down away from your ears.

-Tip: Envision your shoulder blades sliding down your back and towards your body’s midline.
+Tip: Imagine your shoulder blades sliding down your back and towards your body’s midline.